-Rear viscous limited slip differential (LSD) (GT, GT-LTD, OUTBACK-CW and OUTBACK-LTD)
+Rear viscous limited slip differential (LSD) (if equipped)

 - Never start the engine while a tire on one side is jacked up, as the vehicle may move. - If one rear tire is spinning in mud, avoid continued spinning at high speed as this could adversely affect the LSD. - If a different size rear tire is temporarily used (as in an emergency), it will adversely affect the LSD.
 Always replace it with a regular size tire as soon as possible.